Top 10 Best Smartwatch Apps for Designers

 This free app is available exclusively with Wear OS (Android) smartwatches.

 If you're an Apple Watch user, don't worry – a proportionately capable equivalent is available for you.

 The name alone should be a good enough motivator to get you moving!

 The full name of the app is Stand Up!
 The Work Break Timer is available exclusively in the Apple App Store.
 You can download it free of cost if you currently own an Apple Watch.

-The software does not micromanage you, and you are not made to feel bad.
-It doesn’t force you to track and manage your time, and it doesn’t tell you what exercises to complete.
+The software does not micromanage you; you are not made to feel bad.
+It doesn't force you to track and manage your time or tell you what exercises to complete.

 Just basic reminders to get up regularly, with quick confirmations so you can see how you're doing.